 Most of these numbers come from the

 WHO WE ARE

-Engine 6 is a voluntary association of residents of Newton, MA, who advocate for fair, affordable, and diverse housing.
+Engine 6 is a voluntary association of residents of Newton, MA, who advocate for fair, affordable, and diverse housing—in abundance.
 We seek to hold City government accountable to its own planning and housing pledges and to all fair housing and civil rights laws.
 We consider ourselves part of the nationwide YIMBY movement, and are affiliated with other local YIMBY groups (e.g., A Better Cambridge, Somerville YIMBY) through the Abundant Housing MA coalition.

 We formed in June of 2013 to support the conversion of the former Engine 6 firehouse on Beacon Street in Waban into housing for nine chronically homeless individuals and a live-in house manager, which the City initially supported but then blocked, when neighborhood opposition heated up.
 Since then, there has been no end of work for us, as multifamily housing development has continued to face opposition wherever it is proposed.

 We advocate for well-conceived housing proposals and land-use policies, and push back when we think a proposal or policy is not in Newton's best interest.
 We write letters to the Mayor, City Council, and Newton TAB, and attend meetings of the City Council committees (Zoning and Planning/ZAP, Land Use, Real Property Reuse) and the various citizen advisory boards and committees (Newton Zoning Board of Appeals, Planning Board, Newton Housing Partnership, Community Preservation Committee, Fair Housing Committee) that review housing proposals, often giving testimony.
 We also meet face to face with Councilors and other City officials, when it could be helpful.